Api Pewhairangi: Early life

 Pewhairangi was born in Palmerston North, New Zealand.
 He is of Māori, and Irish descent.
 Growing up, Pewhairangi played junior rugby league for the Te Aroha Eels.

 Rugby league career

 Newcastle Knights (2009–2012)

 Pewhairangi was signed by the Newcastle Knights in 2009.
 He played for the Knights' NYC team from 2010 to 2012, captaining the side in 2012.
 However Pewhairangi did not break into the first-grade side during his time with the Knights.

 Parramatta Eels (2013–2014)

 In 2013, Pewhairangi moved to the Parramatta Eels, and played for the Wentworthville Magpies in the NSW Cup.
-In round 9 of the 2013 NRL season he made his National Rugby League début for the Eels against the Brisbane Broncos.
+In round 9 of the 2013 NRL season, he made his National Rugby League début for Parramatta against the Brisbane Broncos.
+Pewhairangi played four games with Parramatta in 2013 as they finished with the Wooden Spoon for a second consecutive season.

 New Zealand Warriors (2015)

 On 27 November 2014, after attending an open trial for their NSW Cup side, Pewhairangi signed with the New Zealand Warriors for the 2015 season.